Clinical Assistant Professor Jobs in USA with Visa Sponsorship

 What's the difference between J-1 and H-1B sponsorship for clinical faculty roles?

-J-1 is common for temporary research or clinical training positions and may include a two-year home residency requirement.
+J-1 visa is common for temporary research or clinical training positions and may include a two-year home residency requirement.
 H-1B allows longer-term employment with potential green card pathways.
 Many institutions prefer H-1B for permanent faculty positions, while J-1 might be used for visiting scholars or short-term appointments.

 Do Clinical Assistant Professors qualify for O-1 visas based on medical expertise?